P - An Illustrated Glossary of Hellenic Polytheism

 Polytropos - an epithet of Odysseus meaning much traveled, man of many turnings, or wily and crafty.

-pomegranate - The pomegranate is connected with Pluto.
+Pomegranate - The pomegranate is connected with Pluto.
 Persephone, who was abducted by the God, was permitted to return to her mother, but being made to eat some pomegranate by Pluto before leaving, forcing her to come back to him each year.
 This is all symbolic language.
 Pluto is a chthonic deity.
 There is misunderstanding regarding this word.
 Chthonic means terrestrial, i.e. of the surface of the earth.
 He is not under the earth (hypo-chthonic).
 Pluto and the pomegranate represent the wealth of the earth.
 Consequently, the pomegranate is used in ritual, symbolic of a prayer for prosperity.
 For instance, at the blessing of a home it is traditional to break a pomegranate at the entrance.

 The Christian apologist Clement of Alexandria, in his treatise against our religion, says that it was believed that the pomegranate sprung from the blood of Dionysos: